DomenPigeon/sql-tutorial/README.md

 ### 2. List employees who have not been assigned to any project or department

-**Instruction**: Show the names of employees who do not have a project or department assigned.
+**Instructions**: Show the names of employees who do not have a project or department assigned.
 <details>
 <summary>Solution</summary>